Content of this article:

 Open this software, select Restore and Select Task or Select Image File to find the backup image and restore it to another hard drive.
 For specific steps, see restore Windows 10/11 to new hard drive.

 Step 2.
 Install the new hard drive at the location of the original drive using screwdrivers.

 Step 3.
 Then, replace the computer back cover and connect the power cable.

 Step 4.
 Start your computer and press the specific key to enter BIOS, you will see it at the initial screen.

 Step 5.
 Go to the Boot tab and change boot order for the new hard drive.
 After that, save changes and restart to see if it boots from the new drive.

-That’s all for moving OS to another drive.
-AOMEI Backupper Professional is a powerful OS cloning tool which makes OS or disk transferring easier for common users.
-It still provides users with many helpful features, such as, Make full use of disk space, SSD Alignment, Sector by sector clone, etc. And it ensure that you can successfully boot your computer from the cloned hard drive.
-Also, it still works for moving system reserved partition to another drive.
+That’s all for how to move OS to another hard drive.
+AOMEI Backupper Professional is a powerful OS cloning tool that makes OS or disk transferring easier for common users.
+It still provides users with many helpful features, such as SSD Alignment, Sector by sector clone, etc. And it ensures that you can successfully boot your computer from the cloned hard drive.
+Also, it works for moving system reserved partition to another drive.

 For advanced users, the software also provides command line clone, i.e. clone hard drive from command prompt, to complete unattended task.
 For administrators of companies, the Server edition is capable of OS migration to new drive on Windows Server operating systems.
+For unlimited servers, try its TechPlus edition.
 Go for it and enjoy your new journey.